pcollins-engineer/vesc_tool_plotter/README.md

 - https://play.google.com/store/apps/details?id=vedder.vesctool

-VESC Tool Plotter parses CSV log files and rider notes to create interactive plots detailing VESC sensor values.
+VESC Tool Plotter parses CSV log files and rider notes to create interactive plots.
-The plots have a unique link and can be shared with others to aid collaboration.
+The plots have a unique link and can be shared.